 CG Lighting: This is what both types render engines are doing, shooting rays out, detecting surfaces and depending the surface properties the light gets bounced, absorbed, reflected and refracted etc. With the biased render engines like Daz Studio has these bounces are predetermined by the settings we give.
 In the unbiased engine the bounces can go on forever effectively.

-My point is for me I don’t care how I make my images, any software is a tool and how I choose to use them is up to me alone and not influenced by trends or other people’s opinions on what art should be.
-How many tools does it take to make a chair?
+Any software is a tool and how we choose to use them is up to us alone and not to be influenced by trends or other people’s opinions on what art should be or how it should be created.
+How many or what type of tools should we use to make a chair?
 Should we only use hand tools or power tools?
+What material?
 Don’t be swayed by others, do what you want to do.
 If it pleases you and harms no one then what more is there to add.
-Do it for recognition, a pat on the back then forget it then you are doing it for the wrong reasons.
+Doing it for recognition, a pat on the back then forget it, you are doing it for the wrong reasons.

-If you are serious about learning about lighting, not dyslexic like me and can afford it may I suggest purchasing this book Digital Lighting and Rendering (2nd Edition) by Jeremy Birn It comes highly recommended by many around here whom I trust and who inspire me to learn more.
+If you are serious about learning CG lighting, not dyslexic like me and can afford it may I suggest purchasing this book Digital Lighting and Rendering (2nd Edition) by Jeremy Birn It comes highly recommended by many around the industry whom I trust and who inspire me to learn more.
 I just wish I could take info in, in that form.
 I have to learn by reading in small chunks and a lot of it has to be in layman’s terms.
 I love video tutorials, see monkey do and all that.
 Plus I do hours and hours of testing this that and the other.
-I can spend days testing things and not making images.
+I can spend days testing things and not make any images.

-Think of Daz Studio is just that a dark studio and we are the lighting technicians, art director, camera person, special effects, wardrobe etc though we do contract out for premade props, light rigs and clothing.
+Think of Daz Studio and Poser stages in dark studios and where we are the lighting technician, art director, camera person, special effects and wardrobe etc though we do contract out for premade props, light rigs, set designs and clothing.

-My personal view is to stay with Daz Studio for a year or two and then go on to the more advanced tools and plug-ins.
+My personal view is to stay with one program for a year or two and then up to the more advanced tools and plug-ins.
 But again it all depends on what type of images you want to create, how quick you learn and how much time you spend.
-I quickened my learning curve by learning Bryce (basics), Carrara, Poser (basics) and Vue all while learning Daz Studio.
+I quickened my learning curve by learning Blender, Bryce (basics), Carrara (Basics), Poser (basics) and Vue all while learning Daz Studio.
 This helped me learn more aspects of this CG black magic.
-This approach may not suit you if so stick with one program.
+This approach may not suit you so stick with one program.
 Deal with each hurdle one at a time.
-Go slowly then it will not be a s frustrating when things don’t go to plan.
-Also I had to work on learning about art in general having no previous experience in art at all.
+Go slowly then it will not be so frustrating when things don’t go to plan.
+What you see in your head may not be achievable straight away so be prepared to either rethink the image or go searching to find out how.
+I had to work on learning about art in general having no previous experience in art at all.
 But I am fairly house bound these days which affords me more time…... to waste.

 Have fun which is what matters the most.